 Sir John Falstaff is the hero in this compilation of extracts from Shakespeare's 'Henry IV' and other plays, made into a connected story of Falstaff's career as young Prince Hal's drinking companion.
 The massive knight roisters with and without the prince, philosophizes comically, goes to war (in his own fashion), and meets his final disappointment, set in a real-looking late-medieval England.
 Written by

-'s "Henry IV, V, VI, and Richard III into one show.
-He produced the show in New York in 1939 but the opening night, where part 1 was acted, was a disaster and part 2 was never put on.
+'s "Henry IV, V, VI" and "Richard III" into one show.
+He produced the show in New York in 1939 but the opening night, during which Part 1 was performed, was a disaster and Part 2 was never put on.
 He revamped the show and revisited it in 1960.
-But again, it was not successful.
-However, this later production was used as the base for the movie.
+Again, it was not successful.
+However, this later production was used as the basis for the movie.
 See more

 The corpse of Hotspur opens and closes his mouth several minutes after his death.
 See more

 No, Percy, thou art dust, and food for -